DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Include Ground Colliders:
     * Includes all the ground detection meshes in each of the exported file.

+FBX Exclusive Settings:

+Animation Subframes:
+    * LC exports the amount of subframes per frame of animation indicated here.
+The fewer subframes, the faster.
+Too few subframes can cause reverse-spinning wheels.

 Include Animations:
     * When checked, LC will export the meshes, the rig and animations.
 When unchecked, LC will only export the meshes and the rig.